Ukendio/jecs/docs/api/jecs.md

 ```
 ::: info

-Note that while relationship pairs can be used as components, meaning you can add data with it as an ID, however they cannot be used as entities.
+While relationship pairs can be used as components and have data associated with an ID, they cannot be used as entities.
 Meaning you cannot add components to a pair as the source of a binding.

 :::